TOPLLab/WARDuino/README.md

 ## Acknowledgments

-WARDuino by Robbert Gurdeep Singh, Tom Lauwaerts, Carlos Rojas Castillo, Maarten Steevens and Christophe Scholliers is licensed under a [MPL-2.0 License](./LICENSE).
+WARDuino by Tom Lauwaerts, Maarten Steevens, Carlos Rojas Castillo, and Christophe Scholliers is licensed under a [MPL-2.0 License](./LICENSE).
 An early version of this work was derived from [kanaka/wac](https://github.com/kanaka/wac) by Joel Martin.

 If you need to cite WARDuino in your research, use: